SeungyounShin/Llama2-Code-Interpreter/README.md

 ## 🌟 Key Features

-- [x] Mercury 🚀 **Generation and Execution of Code** : Tailor-made codes spun into existence and executed smoothly.
+- [x] 🚀 **Generation and Execution of Code** : Tailor-made codes spun into existence and executed smoothly.
 - [ ] 🌟 I'm currently focused on "Developing data for GPT-4 code interpretation"  and "Refining the model using this data" .
 You can find more on this in the [feat/finetuning branch](https://github.com/SeungyounShin/Llama2-Code-Interpreter/tree/feat/finetuning) of our repository.

 ## Examples